-The High Injury Network (HIN) are those streets and roads s that have a higher concentration of fatal and serious injury crashes than other streets and roads s in the MPO region.
-An analysis of the data identified 62 street and road segments representing 114 miles of local roads in the Santa Fe region as HIN (see Figure 16).
-This accounts for almost seven percent of 1,664 miles of local roads in the region, 83 percent (91) of the fatal and serious injury (KA) crashes, and 78 percent (567) of the KAB crashes.
-Table 5 in the Appendices provides a list of those streets and roads identified as HIN, the segment lengths, and the number of crashes by severity.
+The High Injury Network (HIN) are those streets and roads that have a higher concentration of fatal and serious injury crashes than other streets and roads in the MPO region.
+An analysis of the data identified 62 streets and roads segments representing 114 miles of local streets and roads in the Santa Fe region as HIN (see figure 16).
+This accounts for almost seven percent of 1,664 miles of local streets and roads in the region, 83 percent (91) of the fatal and serious injury (KA) crashes, and 78 percent (567) of the KAB crashes.
+Table 5 in the Appendix provides a list of those roadways identified as HIN, the segment lengths, and the number of crashes by severity.

-An evaluation of the 114 miles of HIN resulted in (?) a subset of 16 corridors listed in Table 4 as priority HIN.
-These priority corridors consist of approximately 44 miles (39 percent) of the HIN, or nearly 3 percent of the 1,664 miles of local roads in the region.
+An evaluation of the 114 miles of HIN resulted in a subset of 16 priority HIN corridors shown in Table 4.
+These priority HIN corridors consist of approximately 44 miles (39 percent) of the HIN, or nearly 3 percent of the 1,664 miles of local streets and roads in the region.
 Seventy percent of the fatal and serious injury (KA) crashes and 60 percent of the KAB crashes occurred on these priority HIN corridors.
 Table 4 includes the limits, length, and percentage of KA and KAB crashes for each priority HIN corridor segment.